nova0821/iotjs-wiki/Build-for-NuttX.md

 ### Running IoT.js

-You can connect STM32F4-discovery board by 1) USB as ttyACM0, or 2) telnet as telnet daemon is running.
+You can connect STM32F4-discovery board by 1) USB as ttyACM0, or 2) telnet if telnet daemon is running.
 We use [minicom](https://help.ubuntu.com/community/Minicom) for USB ttyACM0.

 ```
 minicom --device=/dev/ttyACM0